Ages of Apocalypse

-"The Ages of Apocalypse" is a series of sub-chapters to Marvel Comics' "The Twelve" saga, wherein En Sabah Nur finds himself trapped in the body of Scott Summers (Cyclops of X-Men) after a failed attempt to possess Nate Grey.
-Using his newfound powers, Apocalypse warps reality several times, trying to get the Twelve to feed him more and more power.
-"The Ages of Apocalypse" arc is mainly an exploration of the trapped heroes finding a way out of those alternative reality warps.
+"The Ages of Apocalypse" is a series of sub-chapters to Marvel Comics' "Apocalypse: The Twelve" saga, wherein En Sabah Nur finds himself trapped in the body of Scott Summers (Cyclops of X-Men) after a failed attempt to possess Nate Grey.
+Using his newfound powers, Apocalypse warps reality several times, trying to get the Twelve to feed him power.
+"The Ages of Apocalypse" arc is an exploration of the trapped heroes finding a way out of the reality warps.